 Differences between Bitcoin and EOS

 1. Purpose and use

 However, EOS coins are designed for use within the EOS ecosystem.
-Developers need them to generate tokens for the applications they launch on the EOS platform.
-EOS holders will also be able to vote on whether or not an app should be accepted on the EOS network.
+Developers need them to generate tokens for the applications they launch on the EOS platform, while EOS holders will also be able to vote on whether or not an app should be accepted on the EOS network.

 2. Consensus mechanism

-Bitcoin relies on a proof-of-work algorithm to achieve network consensus.
-With this, miners compete against each other to verify transactions, solving complicated mathematical problems to earn a block reward in BTC.
+Bitcoin relies on a proof of work algorithm to achieve network consensus.
+This sees miners compete against each other to verify transactions, solving complicated mathematical problems to earn a block reward in BTC.

 EOS uses a system known as delegated proof of stake.
 Using a continuous approval voting system, EOS coin holders are able to vote for 21 block producers.
 These block producers verify transactions and secure the network, and they’re rewarded for their efforts.